projectchrono/chrono-website/news/index.md

 	<p>22 December 2016 -- New Chrono::PyEngine installer and spider demo</p>
 	<a class="media-left" href="http://projectchrono.org"> <img src="/images/news/Logo_chrono_engine_h90.png" style="width=100px"> </a>
 	<div class="media-body">
-	Look at <a href="http://projectchrono.org/download/">the download page</a>: we uploaded a new installer for the precompiled Chrono::PyEngine. the Chrono::PyEngine wrapper allows using Python as a programming language for making easy Chrono simulations.
-In the Tutorials section for the Chrono::PyEngine you can find a new demo about the simulation of a 6-legged crawling robot - it uses the SolidWorks add-in.
-By the way, we uploaded a new Chrono::SolidWorks installer.
+	Look at <a href="http://projectchrono.org/download/">the download page</a>: we uploaded a new installer for the precompiled Chrono::PyEngine.
+The Chrono::PyEngine wrapper allows using Python as a programming language for making easy Chrono simulations.
+In the Tutorials section for the Chrono::PyEngine you can find a new demo about the simulation of a <a href="http://api.chrono.projectchrono.org/tutorial_chrono_pyengine_demo_spider_robot.html">6-legged crawling robot</a>.
+This demo uses the Chrono::SolidWorks add-in; by the way, we uploaded a new Chrono::SolidWorks installer.
 	</div>
 </div>